What's the differences between Settanyl Brazilian Waxed Polyester and C-Lon Bead Cord?

 The Settanyl Brazilian Waxed Polyester is about 1mm in diameter, just a tad thicker than C-Lon Tex 400 Bead Cord, the heavier cord of C-Lon.

 Wash & Wear

 Both types of cord can be washed.
-Both will most likely fade with long exposure to sunlight.
+Both will fade with long exposure to sunlight.

 Bonded nylon is a bit harder to knot, but easier to unknot when a mistake has been done.
 Waxed polyester is easier to knot as the first half of the knot holds itself better as the wax creates a form of adhesion.
-Unknotting waxed fiber is harder, especially without damaging the appearance of the cord.
+Unknotting waxed fiber is harder to do without damaging the cord.

 In the end it is all about personal preferences.
 Many types of knotting lend themselves to waxed fibers.
 Some artists, experts and beginners alike, will love the availability of this cord.

 Personally I would get a few spools to test if I could.
-I would try out this cord for textile object' d'art or fiber sculptures if I went it that direction.
+I would try out this cord for textile object' d'art or fiber sculptures.
 I may even try it for jewelry.
 Unfortunately, I have a major skin sensitivity to the wax coating, so even if my hands could touch the cord without problems, I may turn around and rub my eyes with fingers with wax, and end up with contact dermatitis around my eyes.
-But since most likely that's just my problem, yes, get a few spools to play around and experiment!
+But most likely that's just my problem, so yes, get a few spools to play around and experiment with!

 |>> Go to KnotMore.com|